Security Best Practices for Deploying Rails 8 on Linux with Kamal

 1. The author decided to use a remote server to build the Docker images.

 2. He used Claude to generate a setup script for this server, which misconfigured Docker to listen on port 2375, facing the public internet.
-There is a popular GitHub Gist titled "Enable TCP port 2375 for external connection to Docker", which some in the comments speculated is the input that led to Claud recommending this configuration.
+There is a popular GitHub Gist titled "Enable TCP port 2375 for external connection to Docker", which some in the comments speculated is the input that led to Claude recommending this configuration.

 3. A bot scanning the internet found the server and installed malware to mine Monero and join a botnet.
 Hetzner disabled the server due to abuse complaints.

-So is it Claud’s fault?
+So is it Claude’s fault?
 Docker?
 The bad guy?
 A law of physics for the internet: anything you put on the public internet is going to be attacked.
 Exposing a management interface (like Docker’s port 2375) without authentication is a bad idea, because this is what happens.

 Just for fun, I was able to reproduce the vulnerable script with the following prompt: